sewsho/BetterDiscordAddons/Plugins/GameActivityControl/README.md

 3. Click on GameActivityControl Settings (⚙️)
 4. Launch a game once to add it to your list permanently
 5. Use toggles to show/hide specific games
+6. Search or sort your games as needed

 **FAQ**